Lowerplace Primary School

 In Reception and Year 1, at the end of each week there is a review session which recaps the learning.
 There are also whole review weeks (pre-planned and bespoke review weeks to address gaps identified through the class teacher’s ongoing formative assessment).

-Children identified in reception and Year 1 as in danger of falling behind are immediately identified and daily ‘keep up’ sessions are put in place – sessions follow the Supersonic Phonic Friends Supporting Document
+Children identified in Reception and Year 1 as being in danger of falling behind are immediately identified and daily ‘keep up’ sessions are put in place – sessions follow the Supersonic Phonic Friends Supporting Document.

 In Reception and Year 1, the children are assessed at the end of every half term using our phonics assessment tracker.